5 Ways to Ensure a Smooth Design Transfer Process

 Don’t wait until you’re far into the process to start creating design transfer documentation.
 You’ll be able to create much more thorough and useful reports if you document at every stage.
 A good rule of thumb when working with medical devices is to properly document everything, in real-time, and use a trusted Quality Management System (QMS) to keep track of this documentation.
 If additional elements are developed or evolve over time, you’ll avoid confusion and frustration if you document as you develop.
 Having a full, documented process for transferring a design to manufacturing makes it less likely that mistakes will happen.

 Gilero provides design, development, and contract manufacturing services for the medical device and pharmaceutical industries.
 Our manufacturing expertise ranges from single-use medical devices to complex electromechanical drug delivery systems.
 Manufacturing service offerings include cleanroom manufacturing, plastic injection molding, injection mold tool building, complex assembly, packaging and kitting.
 With a proven capacity to innovate, scale, and commercialize, our domestic and international facilities are equipped to develop unique manufacturing solutions and accelerate device commercialization timelines.
-Contact Gilero today to learn more about our contract manufacturing services.
+Contact Gilero today to learn more about our contract manufacturing services, including design transfer.